BK virus: Transmission

 It is not known how this virus is transmitted, except that it spreads from person to person, and not from an animal source.
 It has been suggested that this virus may be transmitted through respiratory fluids or urine, since infected individuals periodically excrete virus in the urine.
 A survey of 400 healthy blood donors was reported as showing that 82% were positive for IgG against BK virus.

 Risk factors

-In some renal transplant patients, the necessary use of immunosuppressive drugs has the side-effect of allowing the virus to replicate within the graft, a disease called BK nephropathy.
+In some kidney transplant patients, the necessary use of immunosuppressive drugs has the side-effect of allowing the virus to replicate within the graft, a disease called BK nephropathy.

 From 1–10% of renal transplant patients progress to BK virus associated nephropathy (BKVAN) and up to 80% of these patients lose their grafts.
 The onset of nephritis can occur as early as several days post-transplant to as late as 5 years.

 It is also associated with ureteral stenosis and interstitial nephritis.
 In bone marrow transplant recipients it is notable as a cause for hemorrhagic cystitis.